-(D) Such other information as the Commissioner may require in forms, instructions, or other published guidance.

-(ii) Failure to disclose.
-If an individual fails to attach the statement required in paragraph (c)(2)(i) of this section, the Commissioner may disaggregate the individual's trades or businesses.
+- (D) Information identifying any aggregated trade or business of an RPE in which the RPE holds an ownership interest; and - (E) Such other information as the Commissioner may require in forms, instructions, or other published guidance. - (ii) Failure to disclose.
+If an RPE fails to attach the statement required in paragraph (c)(2)(i) of this section, the Commissioner may disaggregate the RPE's trades or businesses.
+The RPE may not aggregate trades or businesses that are disaggregated by the Commissioner for the subsequent three taxable years. - (d) Examples.

-(d)Examples.
 The following examples illustrate the principles of this section.
-For purposes of these examples, assume the taxpayer is a United States citizen, all individuals and RPEs use a calendar taxable year, there are no ownership changes during the taxable year, all trades or businesses satisfy the requirements under section 162, all tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c), and none of the trades or businesses is an SSTB within the meaning of §1.199A-5.
-Except as otherwise specified, a single letter denotes an individual taxpayer.
+For purposes of these examples, assume the taxpayer is a United States citizen, all individuals and RPEs use a calendar taxable year, there are no ownership changes during the taxable year, all trades or businesses satisfy the requirements under section 162, all tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c), and none of the trades or businesses is an SSTB within the meaning of Sec.
+1.199A-5.
+Except as otherwise specified, a single capital letter denotes an individual taxpayer.

-(i) Facts.
+- (i) Facts.
 A wholly owns and operates a catering business and a restaurant through separate disregarded entities.
 The catering business and the restaurant share centralized purchasing to obtain volume discounts and a centralized accounting office that performs all of the bookkeeping, tracks and issues statements on all of the receivables, and prepares the payroll for each business.
 A maintains a website and print advertising materials that reference both the catering business and the restaurant.
 A uses the restaurant kitchen to prepare food for the catering business.
-The catering business employs its own staff and owns equipment and trucks that are not used or associated with the restaurant.
+The catering business employs its own staff and owns equipment and trucks that are not used or associated with the restaurant. - (ii) Analysis.

-(ii) Analysis.
 Because the restaurant and catering business are held in disregarded entities, A will be treated as operating each of these businesses directly and thereby satisfies paragraph (b)(1)(i) of this section.
-Under paragraph (b)(1)(v) of this section, A satisfies the following factors: Paragraph (b)(1)(v)(A) is met as both businesses offer prepared food to customers; and paragraph (b)(1)(v)(B) of this section is met because the two businesses share the same kitchen facilities in addition to centralized purchasing, marketing, and accounting.
-Having satisfied paragraph (b)(1)(i) through (v) of this section, A may treat the catering business and the restaurant as a single trade or business for purposes of applying §199A-1(d).
+Under paragraph (b)(1)(v) of this section, A satisfies the following factors: Paragraph (b)(1)(v)(A) of this section is met as both businesses offer prepared food to customers; and paragraph (b)(1)(v)(B) of this section is met because the two businesses share the same kitchen facilities in addition to centralized purchasing, marketing, and accounting.
+Having satisfied paragraphs (b)(1)(i) through (v) of this section, A may treat the catering business and the restaurant as a single trade or business for purposes of applying Sec.
+1.199A-1(d).

+- (i) Facts.
+Assume the same facts as in Example 1 of paragraph (d)(1) of this section, but the catering and restaurant businesses are owned in separate partnerships and A, B, C, and D each own a 25% interest in each of the two partnerships.
+A, B, C, and D are unrelated. - (ii) Analysis.
+Because under paragraph (b)(1)(i) of this section A, B, C, and D together own more than 50% of each of the two partnerships, they may each treat the catering business and the restaurant as a single trade or business for purposes of applying Sec.
+1.199A-1(d).

 (i) Facts.
-Assume the same facts as in Example 1 of this paragraph, but the catering and restaurant businesses are owned in separate partnerships and A, B, C, and D each own a 25% interest in the capital and profits of each of the two partnerships.
-A, B, C, and D are unrelated.

-(ii) Analysis.
-Because under paragraph (b)(1)(i) of this section A, B, C, and D together own more than 50% of the capital and profits in each of the two partnerships, they may each treat the catering business and the restaurant as a single trade or business for purposes of applying §1.199A-1(d).
-Example (3). to paragraph (d).

-(i) Facts.
-W owns a 75% interest in S1, an S corporation, and a 75% interest in the capital and profits of PRS, a partnership.
+W owns a 75% interest in S1, an S corporation, and a 75% interest in PRS, a partnership.
 S1 manufactures clothing and PRS is a retail pet food store.
 W manages S1 and PRS.